mikich-k2v/K2View-Academy/articles/34_JMX_statistics/02_JMX_infoformat.md

 #### Actions

-In this section, statistics information like project deployment or Fabric commands are displayed:
+This section displays statistical information like project deployment or Fabric commands:

 ```Deployment count for a specific LU```